weimingtom/onscripter-libretro_fork/README.md

 MIYOO MINI Plus (only for .sh script running with ra32, or change settings to show menu 'Load Content'),
 not very sure.

-RG28XX has its good onscripter_libretro.so file (closed sources ?),
+RG28XX has its own prebuilt good onscripter_libretro.so file (closed sources ?),
-but it can be replaced with my build, something will be wrong about key mapping.
+but it can be replaced with my build .so file, something will be wrong about key mapping.

 ## Xubuntu 20.04 64bit Ref
 ```